Welcome to Alimentary's listings of commercial kitchens to rent.

 5. Decide about your position regarding insurance.
 Many kitchens don't ask for renters to have their own insurance, but a few do.
 What level of risk are you comfortable with?
 Are you adequately insured in case things should get pear-shaped?
 Where is your fire equipment?
 Make sure your renters know how to use it, and where the emergency exits are.

-6. Keep an up-to-date tally of what is and what isn't working in your kitchen and try to repair broken-down equipment promptly or else remove it from your list of equipment.
+6. Keep an up-to-date tally of what is and what isn't working in your kitchen and try to repair broken-down equipment promptly or else remove it from your list of available equipment.

 7. Plan at least an hour's lag between bookings to ensure that in the instance in which a client does not clean up after herself, you can get the place clean for the next client.

 8. Figure out a deposit to cover cleaning if someone leaves the kitchen in a state.
-Or charge a deposit only to those clients who've left you in the lurch with respect to a clean kitchen.
+Or charge a deposit to those clients who've left you in the lurch with respect to a clean kitchen.
 It's a good idea to build in an extra "cleaning fee" in those cases in which a kitchen is left in a shambles because a cook ran out of time before her big gig.
 You can always return it, if the kitchen is left in a sparkling condition.

 9. Be punctual.
 If a client has rented the kitchen from 9:00 am, someone should be there at 8:30 am to open up and ensure everything is clean and in working order.

 10. If there is a lot of expensive equipment, you may want to do a quick checklist inventory with the client so you both agree about the state of the equipment at the outset of the rental.
 Have that printed, and at the beginning of the rental, have both your representative and the renter sign it as an acknowledgement of the state of things at the outset of that day's rental.
+And then at the end of the rental, review the same equipment to ensure it's in top nick.

 We’ve got to say it…